divark/TSLCompiler/docs/USER_MANUAL.md

 e.g.
 ```
-# this choice uses the max number of properties
 a choice.     [if ABC] [property 1, 2, 3, 4]
               [else] [property 5, 6, 7, 8, 9, 10]
 ```